UBS Group Analysts Give AstraZeneca (LON:AZN) a £100 Price Target

-UBS Group set a £100 ($130.65) price objective on AstraZeneca (LON:AZN) in a research note released on Friday, Borsen Zeitung reports.
+UBS Group set a £100 ($130.65) price objective on AstraZeneca (LON:AZN) in a report released on Thursday, Borsen Zeitung reports.

-Other equities analysts have also recently issued research reports about the company.
-The Goldman Sachs Group set a GBX 6,950 ($90.80) price target on AstraZeneca in a report on Monday, August 9th.
-Jefferies Financial Group set a GBX 9,950 ($130.00) price target on AstraZeneca in a research note on Thursday, September 30th.
-Shore Capital reaffirmed a buy rating on shares of AstraZeneca in a research note on Wednesday, August 25th.
-Citigroup reiterated a buy rating and set a £105 ($137.18) target price on shares of AstraZeneca in a report on Monday, September 20th.
-Finally, JPMorgan Chase & Co. reiterated an overweight rating and set a £100 ($130.65) target price on shares of AstraZeneca in a report on Thursday, October 21st.
-Two analysts have rated the stock with a sell rating and thirteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock has a consensus rating of Buy and a consensus target price of GBX 9,801.54 ($128.06).
+A number of other brokerages also recently weighed in on AZN.
+Credit Suisse Group set a GBX 9,000 ($117.59) price objective on AstraZeneca in a research note on Monday, November 15th.
+Barclays raised their price objective on AstraZeneca from £100 ($130.65) to £110 ($143.72) and gave the company an overweight rating in a research note on Wednesday, November 10th.
+Shore Capital reissued a buy rating on shares of AstraZeneca in a research note on Wednesday, August 25th.
+JPMorgan Chase & Co. set a £100 ($130.65) price target on AstraZeneca in a research report on Friday, November 12th.
+Finally, The Goldman Sachs Group set a GBX 6,950 ($90.80) price target on AstraZeneca in a research report on Friday, November 12th.
+Two research analysts have rated the stock with a sell rating and thirteen have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of GBX 9,801.54 ($128.06).

 AstraZeneca PLC discovers, develops, manufactures, and commercializes prescription medicines in the areas of oncology, cardiovascular, renal and metabolism, respiratory, infection, neuroscience, and gastroenterology worldwide.
 The company's marketed products include Tagrisso, Lynparza, Imfinzi, Enhertu, Koselugo, Lumoxiti, Equidacent, Zoladex, Faslodex, Iressa, Arimidex, Casodex/Cosudex, and others for oncology diseases; Onglyza, Bydureon, Lokelma, Byetta, Qtern, Symlin, and others for cardiovascular, renal, and metabolism diseases; and Symbicort, Pulmicort, Fasenra, Daliresp/Daxas, Duaklir, Tudorza/Eklira, Bevespi, Breztri, Anifrolumab, and others for respiratory and immunology diseases.